b7lt/TFS-Redux/README.md

 ## Improvements upon the original:
 ```
 - No more hardcoded prop lists.
-Now, you can add and remove props via PropMenu.cfg
+(This caused THOUSANDS more lines of unnecessary code)
 - TFS Admin Menu (WIP)
 - Now public
 - More coming soon.